 Speaking of chocolate.
 The base of this recipe is… pure chocolate!
-You’ll melt down 8 ounces of the good stuff and mix it right into the dough.
+Just like we do in peanut butter filled brownie cookies, you’ll start by melting down 8 ounces of the good stuff and mix it right into the dough.
 So just like how any ordinary cookie recipe begins by creaming butter and sugar together… but we’ll also add melted chocolate.
 I like to use a quality chocolate from the baking aisle like Ghirardelli or Baker’s.
 The melted chocolate paired with brown sugar and eggs creates a remarkably moist center.
 Just want you center-brownie-lovers crave!

 “Indulgent” doesn’t even cover it.